bbatsov/metaredux/_posts/2019-01-01-happy-new-cider.md

 related to the changed format of the error messages in Clojure 1.10.

 You can see the complete list of changes in CIDER 0.19 [here](https://github.com/clojure-emacs/cider/releases/tag/v0.19.0).
+Thanks to all the amazing contributors who worked on this release!
+You rock and I love you!

 What's next for CIDER in 2019?
 Short-term the focus is going to be more fixes and more polish, and afterwards we'll see.
-Now that latest Leiningen (2.8.3) bundles the modern [nREPL](https://nrepl.org), CIDER is going to drop support for `tools.nrepl` and implement all the cool new features provided by recent nREPLs (e.g. native pretty-printing).
+Now that the latest Leiningen (2.8.3) bundles the modern [nREPL](https://nrepl.org), CIDER is going to drop support for `tools.nrepl` and implement all the cool new features provided by recent nREPLs (e.g. native pretty-printing).